Soneliem/snodeb/examples/kitchen-sink/README.md

-# SNODEB Example Service
+# snodeb Example Service

-This is a kitchen sink example that demonstrates SNODEB's packaging capabilities.
+This is a kitchen sink example that demonstrates snodeb's packaging capabilities.

 ## Building the Package